I detailed in my post last year here about my financial blunders in 2015 and 2016 … now its time for this years blunders!!

 -messed up a NFLX stock option play which cost me $560

--USPS messed up a magic card sale and an amazon return. cost me $90 total
+-USPS messed up a magic card sale. cost me $85 total.

 -Worldfriends charged me $90 that I never asked for for extending my subscription.
 I asked my credit card company to cancel this charge multiple times – but they kept re-adding it so I gave up and paid it.